 Manningham Day Procedure Centre is committed to providing the highest standard of patient care by creating an environment in which excellence and service flourish.

-- To meet all relevant health authority requirements in both facilities and standards
+- To meet all relevant health authority requirements

 - Provide a high level of professional care to all patients & families